-The Tax Clinic maintains a complete record of all client-related correspondence and documents.
+You must maintain a complete record of all client-related correspondence and documents.
 This is both good lawyering practice and required by various bar rules.
-The Clinic maintains client information, most of which is confidential (see “Professionalism and Confidentiality” discussion found elsewhere on this web site), predominantly in electronic format.
+Client information, most of which is confidential (see “Professionalism and Confidentiality” discussion found elsewhere on this web site), is maintained in electronic format.
 Documents maintained include Word documents, pdf documents, all correspondence, and various other scanned documents.
 Documents saved in electronic format are all saved to the client’s file on the “I” drive.
 This file will have been established by the Clinic’s Administrative Coordinator prior to the case being assigned to the student attorney.
 The Clinic maintains a temporary paper file (working file) during the time the case is active.

 Each client’s electronic file is divided into four sections.
 In the paper file, all items that are temporarily maintained should be divided into the same four sections, as follows: